 - Tomato hornworms

-The great thing about growing celery is you can harvest some stalks and they will continue to grow.
+The great thing about growing celery is as you harvest the outer stalks, it will continue to grow.
 It’s important to pick the ribs from the outside in.

-It is considered difficult to grow and not recommended for beginners.
-One of the reasons is seeds often don’t germinate.
+Celery is considered difficult to grow from seed and not recommended for beginner gardeners.
+One of the reasons is celery seeds often don’t germinate.